sunfishcode/basic-text/docs/Background.md

 ## Noncharacters

 [Noncharacters] are like [Private-Use Characters], except they are not intended for interchange.
+These characters are not widely used, and when they are used, there is often confusion about what they mean or whether they are valid.
+Since they aren't text, we exclude them here to avoid the confusion.

-As with U+0 or U+FFFC, applications wishing to use these for private use should use the plain [Unicode] format rather than the Basic Text format.
+Along with U+0, U+FFFC, and U+FFF9–U+FFFB, applications wishing to use these for private use should use the plain [Unicode] format rather than the [Basic Text] format.

 [Noncharacters]: http://www.unicode.org/faq/private_use.html#noncharacters
 [Private-Use Characters]: http://www.unicode.org/faq/private_use.html#pua1